What My Mom Has Done To Me: The Perspective of an Acupuncurist's Child

 A lot of people ask me what I thought of acupuncture when I had it for the first time.
 I honestly can’t tell you, because I was about three months old.
 Over the years, I’ve been treated by a decent number of acupuncturists, both before and after my mom got her license.
 I’ve been treated for colds, ongoing stomach aches, headaches, neck pain, and anxiety.

-When I was five, we moved 2 hours away from my hometown so my mom could go to school in beautifully quirky Portland, Oregon.
+When I was five, we moved 2 hours away from my hometown so my mom could go to school in beautiful Portland, Oregon.
 There I started kindergarten, and had a decent sized group of friends.
 We lived there until the summer of 2012, when my mom graduated.
 Right after that we packed up the moving truck and hit the road back to Eugene.

 Everybody I’ve told about acupuncture is always surprised to learn that you can fit approximately 20 acupuncture needles into the space of one standard shot needle.
 Believe me, I’ve told so many people about acupuncture.
 Last August, I went to a health fair where my mom had a booth and walked around with a needle in my head.